In hippest Shoreditch, a no-choice, daily-changing menu of nine cutting-edge-modern dishes that look absolutely ravishing.

 The menu’s ‘Radishes, sesame and gochuchang’ only contained gochuchang – a Korean chilli paste – as a slight pink tinge to a mayonnaise dip.

-Leeks were poached, slit, and smoked mussels were inserted like peas in a split pod.
+Leeks were poached and slit, then smoked mussels were inserted like peas in a split pod.
 A spinach purée seeped from the side.
 The result looked disquieting, but will end up on lots of Pinterest boards.

 A pattern emerged: dishes seemed destined to be photographed and talked about, possibly more than savoured.
 The best dishes tended to be the ones that weren’t trying quite so hard to impress.
 A dish of Ruby Red beef, ramson and potato comprised a generous piece of slow-cooked beef, very tender and moist; the ramson (wild garlic) was barely discernable, but it helped tick the ‘seasonal’ and ‘wild’ boxes.